Claudio Guzmán: Biography

 Other Desilu programs that Guzmán produced and directed for were I Love Lucy, The Untouchables, and December Bride.
 Guzmán was also color consultant and interior decorator for Arnaz's Western Hills Hotel at Indian Wells.

 In addition to I Dream of Jeannie, Guzmán directed such programs as Nancy, The Dick Van Dyke Show, The Good Life, The Fugitive, The Patty Duke Show, The Flying Nun, The Partridge Family, and Harper Valley PTA.
 He was also an executive producer on the series Villa Alegre, for which he received two Daytime Emmy Award nominations.
 His rare film directing credits included the 1975 comedy Linda Lovelace for President, starring porn film actress Linda Lovelace.

 Personal life

 In 1954, Guzmán married Audrey Bashore, a graduate of Duke University.
 They divorced in 1959.

 His second wife was Anna Maria Alberghetti, whom he married on September 12, 1964 at Saint Victor Catholic Church in West Hollywood.
 Their wedding reception was hosted by Pierre Cossette in Brentwood.
 Guzmán and Alberghetti had two children together before divorcing in 1974.
-Their home in Benedict Canyon was sold to Liza Minnelli and Desi Arnaz, Jr.
+Their Benedict Canyon home was sold to Liza Minnelli and Desi Arnaz Jr.

 Prior to the finalization of Guzmán's divorce from Alberghetti, he had developed a relationship with Micki Gardiner.
 According to his obituary, Guzmán married Gardiner in 1981; she was referred to as his wife as early as 1977 in the press.
 The couple subsequently lived in Chile until 1987 and remained together until Guzmán's death from pneumonia in 2008.